AI as multiplier, discipline as durability

 TL;DR

-Five artifacts that make it work
+Six practices that make it work

-1. CLAUDE.md / AGENTS.md — the constitution
+1. AGENTS.md — the living onboarding doc

 A single file at the root of the repository that AI is instructed to read before writing anything.
 Mine opens with: "This file is law.
 Every code change, every file created, every pattern used MUST comply.
 Violations are not 'I'll fix it later' — they are rejected.
 Read before writing."

 The content is short — about 300 lines — and densely opinionated.
-It encodes the rules that aren't visible from looking at a random source file: no throwing in domain or application layers, use Result types; no DTOs outside the API layer; no any casts — use unknown with type guards; no cross-module imports, events only; specific carve-outs for cross-module atomic writes via forwardRef.
-Concrete examples of the wrong way and the right way, side by side.
+It encodes the rules that aren't visible from looking at a random source file:

-This solves the "the AI doesn't know the rules of this codebase" failure mode.
-After CLAUDE.md was strict enough, no session ever wrote a throw in a use case again.
-The compliance rate went from "most of the time" to "every time" because the rule was visible at session start.
+Each rule includes concrete examples of the wrong way and the right way, side by side.
+After AGENTS.md was strict enough, no session ever wrote a throw in a use case again.
+The compliance rate went from "most of the time" to "every time."

 2. ADRs — the decision graph